Director Mike Judge Said Ben Affleck Almost Landed Ron Livingston’s Lead Role In ‘Office Space’

 — Page Six (@PageSix) March 9, 2019

-Ron Livingston said he has mostly good memories about working on Office Space and is happy with the popularity it eventually found, but he is still a bit conflicted about one of the movie’s running jokes about character Michael Bolton.
+Ron Livingston said he has mostly good memories about working on Office, Space and is happy with the popularity it eventually found, but he is still a bit conflicted about one of the movie’s running jokes about character Michael Bolton.
 The IT worker lamented about sharing a name with the soft rock singer, whose music he hated.

 “I sorta always felt bad that this really talented guy who’s just trying to live his life, that we just blindsided him like that,” Livingston said.
 “But I think he seems to be doing OK regardless.”